qrohlf/sensible-web-development/_chapters/2/0-intro.md

 ---
-subtitle: "CSS & Frameworks"
+subtitle: "CSS"
 layout: intro
 index: 2

 date:
     September 18

 overview:
     This week focuses on some of the visual aspects of web development, and should give you a good idea of how to customize the look and feel of your app.
-The lab is intentionally fairly basic - if you are behind on the previous lab, I highly suggest that you use this week to get caught up.
+The lab is intentionally very open ended - while I'd love to see everyone's artistic chops, if you are behind on the previous lab, this is the week to get caught up.

 reading:
-    a reminder of what reading is due
+    No reading for this week!

 due:
     You should have [Lab 1](/chapters/1/0-up-and-running.html#assignment) completed before class.